SathyaseelanRamachandran/weather-app/README.md

 ### Thank you for visiting this repo and reading the README

-If you have any suggestion, idea, thought about this app let me know by sending me a message via this app.
+If you have any suggestions, ideas, thoughts about this app let me know by sending me a message via this app.

 If you need help to realize your ideas, I can help you with my knowledge of: